At the end of the junior year, all Florida Southern Education students are eligible to be considered for early admission to the MEd program.

 Admission is contingent upon the GPA on June 1 of that year

-This opportunity will allow candidates to begin coursework immediately and save time earning this prestigious degree.
+This opportunity will allow candidates to begin coursework during their last semester as an undergraduate and save time earning this prestigious degree.

 Courses are 100% online and provide flexible and convenient scheduling that meets your needs through online and clinical learning.

 At Florida Southern College, you can earn a highly regarded MED degree at one of the top graduate teaching programs in the U.S. — at an affordable cost.

 On average, a master's degree earns teachers an additional $2,760 in their first year of teaching compared to a bachelor's degree.
 This salary advantage expands to an average of $7,358 per year by the time a teacher reaches the maximum point of the pay scale.

 Candidates in this course engage in the development of advanced instructional strategies to create transformational learning environments for teaching all students including those with limited English proficiency.